BSACI Guidelines / Standards of Care

 to produce its patient management guidelines.
 Accreditation is valid

-from 2010 until 2018.
-More information on accrediatations can be viewed at www.nice.org.uk/accreditation.
+from 2018 until 2023.
+More information on accreditation can be viewed at www.nice.org.uk/accreditation.

 The process for the development of management guidelines comprises:

-Iteration and refinement of the draft within SOCC.
+Iteration and refinement of the draft from the writing group within SOCC.

-Web based consultation of the draft guideline with all BSACI members.
+Web based consultation of the final draft guideline with all BSACI members.

 Further development of the draft guidelines by SOCC by taking into account all comments received through the consultation.